 Garden for the community: Kids can, literally, get their hands dirty in a garden and share the wealth with others through some of these community garden projects.

 Shop for the food bank: Any grocery store can serve as the backdrop for your personal food drive.
 Let your child track spending and make healthy choices (the Alameda Food bank maintains a list of key food items to guide you).
-Drop off donations in the store or deliver it to the nearest collection spot.
+Drop off donations in the store or deliver it to the nearest collection spot (also try Food Bank of Contra Costa and Solano Counties).

 Playgroup with a purpose: Order a community service kit from Hands on Bay Area Project in a Box or be inspired to create your own activity with a result that helps others.
 Focus on your child's interest by helping babies or children.